 New Zealand’s postcard perfect landscape and general lack of bugs are just a few of the appealing factors marketing interns won't take for granted.
 A smaller population means fewer available marketing internships, so actually landing an internship in New Zealand will be a competitive process.
 You’ll need to really make an impression on your application to ensure your sweet-as internship placement.

-How to choose the best country for your international marketing internship?
+How to choose the best country for international marketing internships

-Eleven countries is still a lot to choose from, you say.
+Eleven countries is still a lot to choose from for marketing internships overseas, you say.
 So, now what?
 No worries!
 We’re not one to leave you hanging; we’ve also included some bonus tips for further evaluating marketing internship programs to find the one that is most relevant to your own ambitions.

 Utilize the resources available to you: